 And even when you are a powerful leader, there are important exceptions when you have to impose your will.

-- In the beginning of your leadership
+- At the beginning of your leadership

-Especially for people who are too nice in the beginning of their leadership it’s best to err on the tough side than on the “nice” one.
+Especially for people who are too nice at the beginning of their leadership it’s best to err on the tough side than on the “nice” one.
 This is because, as we said, a strong leader who is inclusive is more powerful.

-But if people have been perceiving you as weak and not possessing strong leadership qualities, then inclusivity can be seen as a sign of weakness, fear of taking decisions and fear of telling people what to do.
+But if people have been perceiving you as weak and not possessing strong leadership qualities, then inclusivity can be seen as a sign of weakness, fear of taking decisions, and fear of telling people what to do.

 It’s best to show strength in the beginning instead.